 The site was discovered in the year 1819 perchance by a British cavalry officer John Smith.
 He was out in the forests of this area on a tiger hunt.
 He suddenly spotted what seemed like a man-made structure among the thick foliage.
 On exploring he chanced upon a sculpted cave door and beautifully painted walls inside.
 More caves in the adjacent areas were discovered thereafter.
 This was perhaps the most breathtaking discovery in the art history of India.

-It is believed that the Ajanta Caves were created as monasteries comprising prayer rooms, meditation halls and cells that were perhaps living quarters of the monks.
+It is believed that the Ajanta Caves were created as monasteries comprising prayer rooms, meditation halls, and cells that were perhaps the living quarters of the monks.
 The shrines were called chaityas while the living quarters were called viharas.
 The residential cells were extremely austere with very little ornamentation.
 The prayer halls and the shrines were carved or painted.

 Ajanta paintings and art depict Buddhist religious art.
-The common themes are stories from the life of Buddha, tales of Jataka from the past lives of Buddha and stories from the lives of Bodhisattva.
+The common themes are stories from the life of Buddha, tales of Jataka from the past lives of Buddha, and stories from the lives of Bodhisattva.
 A Bodhisattva is someone who is on the path of enlightenment or becoming a Buddha.

-The artwork also reflects monks, common people and scenes from day to day lives.
+The artwork also reflects monks, common people, and scenes from day-to-day lives.
 The ceilings are adorned with floral patterns and somewhat gimmicky designs such as multiple animals with a single head.
 Although the guides elaborate a lot on these ceiling paintings, in our opinion, the real treasures are whatever is left on the walls.

 Trip to Ajanta